These guidelines relate to adult patients only. For paediatric patients please use "Paracetamol XS Paediatrics" and discuss with your EM senior.

 - The patient is asymptomatic.

-- The INR and plasma creatinine are normal.
+- The INR, bicarbonate, FBC, Creatinine and LFTs are normal.

 - The plasma paracetamol concentration is less than 10 mg/L (0.07 mmol/L) 24 hours after ingestion.